WhimsicalNose03/Cannabis-Cash-Crop-or-Crime-Boom-/README.md

 This focus of this project is weed piracy, so I decided to look at crime types I associated with piracy: Homicides, Thefts, Robberies, and Burglaries.

-I used a One-Tail Z-Test with the following hypothesis to test the articles claims for each crime category:
+I used a One-Tail Z-Test with the following hypotheses to test the articles claims for each crime category:

 Critical Value = 0.05, Bonferonni Corrected to 0.00625